-There’s no way to pinpoint the best time to visit the Ballard Locks in Seattle, but there are definitely better times to visit the fish ladder than others.
+There’s no way to pinpoint the best time to visit the Ballard Locks in Seattle but there are definitely better times to visit the fish ladder than others.

-The goal is to obviously see migrating salmon when you visit the Ballard Locks.
+The goal is to obviously see migrating salmon when you visit the locks.
 The fish only pass through from the Puget Sound to Lake Union at certain times of the year.
 Listed below are the best times to visit the Ballard Locks throughout the year, and what species of salmon you’ll likely see during your visit.

 BEST TIME TO VISIT THE BALLARD LOCKS

 Chinook (King) — July-November, but the peak time for Chinook salmon is late August.